jrgifford/Ubuntu-Book/README.md

 <sub>Another goal is to keep it up-to-date, and have the next release of Ubuntu covered
   before release day, something that most projects struggle with.
 </sub>

+###Contributing.

+So, do you want to contribute?
+Here's how it works:

+  - File a bug report with a cool chapter idea.
+Keep in mind the following:
+    - This is for beginners.
+We're not talking about "How to compile a Kernel 101" here, we're talking "How can I use my Ubuntu desktop".
+    - Keep it short if you can.
+  - Once I've given you the go-ahead for the chapter on the bug report, then go ahead and write it.
+  - Once it's written, feel free to submit a pull request in git.
+Make sure of the following:
+    - That the chapter is written in proper markdown.
+    - That the chapter is added to the TableOfContents.md file.
+    - That it is called `Chapter#{NUMBER}.md`.
+    - That if required, it has screenshots.
+    - Please use proper punctuation.

+###Translations.

+Right now, translations are a no-no. In the future, perhaps we'll look into translations, but right now it's a no.

 Unless otherwise noted, this is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported license.